Skip to content

 Selling back Central Africa CFA Francs

-Got Central African CFA francs (XAF) to sell?
+Got leftover Central African currency to sell?
 Simply follow this link to exchange Central African francs to GBP.
 Click on ‘sell currency’ and choose ‘XAF Central African CFA Franc.’

 We offer competitive rates for your unused CFA francs, ensuring you get the best value for your currency.